 Do you have portable racks to display clothing?
 Usually clothes will be displayed in the closets.
 If there are exceptional items those would be displayed separately.
 If there are more clothes than closet space, yes we will bring in portable racks.

 How do you control shoppers between the house and detached garage?
 Each sale has it’s own interesting anomalies.
 This one can be addressed by staffing the garage and having the staff person write down what people want to purchase.
 They take the receipt to the cashier station to pay, then return to the garage to collect their item with a sold receipt.
-We have had 2 cashiers at past sales, but this is an added service, at an added cost.

 How do you display items in a garage?
 In the garage and in the house, items will be displayed on any available furniture, as well as on tables that S&H provides.

 How many check-outs would be provided?
 Typically just 1.
-We have done 2 in the past, however, we charge an extra fee for this service.

 Is there security and who pays for it?
 Unfortunately, S&H realizes that some minor theft by customers is inevitable.
 We will, however, take reasonable steps to guard against theft, for example, having small, high-value items near the check-out station.
 We will supply an adequate number of employees to work the sale.
 If you request it, or if we deem it prudent for the sale, we will also hire one or more security officers from an outside source to provide security at the sale, the cost (TBD) of which will be deducted from the net-to-Client receipts.

 What happens to the items after the estate sale is over?
 The Client has a choice of two options that are laid out in the contract and will be discussed during a consultation.
 You can either hire S&H to do the clear out for a cost, or you can do it on your own.

 What is your commission?
-Typically it is 35%, or a $1,500 minimum, (whichever is greater) but this can go up based on location, number of items, hoarding situations, etc.
+Typically it is 35%, or a $3,500 minimum, (whichever is greater) but this can go up based on location, number of items, hoarding situations, etc.